AngeloJacobo/DDR3-Notes/README.md

 - High throughput sequencing necessary in Genome analysis is limited by data movement of DRAM (memory bottleneck)

 - Core count doubling every 2 years.
 DRAM DIMM capacity doubling (via putting more cells in a die) every 3 years.
 DRAM bandwidth (xGbit/sec) trend increase slower (via increasing clock rate and pin count).
 Latency did not changed much in past 20 years since this is limited by capacitor physics itself.
-- LPDDR are low power but higher latency
+- LPDDR (Low Power DDR) are low power but higher latency.
 - Refresh is a big downside of DRAM.
 In processors, 50% of the time is wasted waiting for memory.
 About 40% power is wasted on DRAM due to refresh cycle.
 - Heterogenous system = A CPU core has multiple memory sources: DRAM, NVM, GPU, and more.
 Memory sources are different from each other and is thus "heterogenous".
 - Activation moves DRAM row charge to row buffer of Sense Amplifier.
 This row buffer is essentially a cache which increases hit rate if access is consecutive.